SAINT-GOBAINTour Saint-Gobain12 place de l'Iris92400 CourbevoieFRANCE

 For more information, please consult the purchasers and suppliers charters

-For more information, please consult the system guide.
+For more information, please watch this video:

 With an overall annual amount of around 29 billion euros from more than 250,000 suppliers, purchasing is a major factor in our responsibility.
 Our purchasing program is aimed at managing the environmental, social and societal risks related to our supply chain through the development of a purchasing process that incorporates CSR criteria.
 Particular attention is paid to human rights issues, labour, health and safety standards and the environmental impact of the supply chain.